Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 The Custom Question

 One good solution for many riders is a set of custom-molded motorcycle earplugs.
-You sit down, goo goes in your ears, you wait for the goo to harden and you're all set.
+Sit down, let the tech put goo in your ears, wait for it to harden and you're all set.

 You can visit an audiologist to get molds of your ears and have a custom design made for you or buy kits to make your own.
 And every motorcycle show seems to have a booth with people making a custom set.

-They're comfy, they're custom and even if they're expensive up-front, you could end up saving money in the long run.
+They're comfy and custom and even if they cost more up front, you could save money in the long run.

-You'll have the best odds for success if you bring your helmet and wear it for your fitting while the goo is hardening.
+You'll have the best odds of success if you bring your helmet and wear it for your fitting while the goo is hardening.

 Keep 'Em Clean